-ACCESS Levels II.
-Linguistic Accommodations Content Area ELP 1 & 2 ELP 3 & 4 ELP 5 Procedures & Guidance EL1.
-Provide the assistance of a qualified language translator to translate or clarify test instructions.
-See Qualified Language Translator Requirements on pages 10-12 This does not include test items or answer choices.
-All • • X The qualified language translator uses a separate test booklet and must log the test booklet serial number on the Nondisclosure agreement (NDA).
-This accommodation may be provided through electronic recordings.
+ACC ESS Lev vels Linguistic Accommodations Content Area ELP 1 & 2 ELP 3 & 4 ELP 5 Procedures & Guidance EL1 Provide the assistance of a qualified language translator to translate or clarify test instructions.
+See Qualified Language Translator Requirements This does not include test items or answer choices.
+All • • x This accommodation may be provided through electronic recordings.
 The DTC must destroy or delete these recordings.
 If a qualified language translator is required for any Online tests, then the test must be read from the computer screen verbatim.
+Language translators must complete TA training and sign the security form.
 (S1, S2, or S4) must be selected for this accommodation.
-EL2.
-Provide the assistance of a qualified language translator to translate test items and answer choices that do not assess reading competency.
-DTCs should order Paper & Pencil formatted test for students receiving this accommodation See Qualified Language Translator Requirements on pages 10-12 All 3-8 Math and Science Tests AND Grade 11 Science Test 0 • • The qualified language translator uses a separate test booklet and must log the test booklet serial number on the Nondisclosure agreement (NDA).
-This accommodation may be provided through electronic recordings.
+EL2 Provide the assistance of a qualified language translator to translate test items and answer choices that do not assess reading competency.
+DTCs should order Paper formatted tests for students receiving this accommodation See Qualified Language Translator Requirements Grades 3-8 Math Grades 5 &8 Science Grade 11 CCRA: Science & U.S. History Content • • Ο This accommodation may be provided through electronic recordings.
 The DTC must destroy or delete these recordings.
 Test booklets may be provided to a Qualified Language Translator in advance to produce recordings.
-All test security procedures must be followed, including logging and signing of an NDA.
-(S1 or S2) must be selected for this accommodation.
+All test security procedures must be followed, including signing of the Test Administrator Security Form.
+District will need to contact the testing vendor.
+(S1, S2, or S4) must be selected for this accommodation.